opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: How does the architecture with this approach look?

 [WASM Git](https://github.com/petersalomonsen/wasm-git) reccomends using it through a [web worker](https://github.com/petersalomonsen/wasm-git#example-webworker-with-pre-built-binaries).
-For unclear benefit.

-> note: need to understand the reasoning more, perhaps there is a good reason.
+To avoid doing operations on main thread.

 When you compile libgit2 to wasm with Emscripten, as build artefacts, you get `lg2.wasm` file that is the libgit2 itself.
 And also `lg2.js`.